ChestNutICE/fakehttpstatus/README.md

 A simple tiny solution for collecting and displaying http status.

-Based on python, probably will be running on riscv machines. @~@
+Based on python, designed for running on riscv machines. @~@

-This is a not-so-good copy of this project: [httpstat](https://github.com/reorx/httpstat)

 ## Progress